 - Baggage fees: $35 for your first checked bag and $45 for a second on all Alaska Airlines flights.

-With these cards, you and up to six guests can get a free checked bag — making the savings well worth the annual fee.
+With all three cards, you and up to six guests can get a free checked bag — making the savings well worth the annual fees.

 Alaska Airlines credit cards with free checked baggage